 Kristal on Academia.edu

-He is the author of two recent books: The Sweetland Project – remembering Gallipoli in the Shrine of Nunawading (2015 ASP) and The Interior of our Memories.
+He is the author of over 30 publications, including two highly commended books on the memorial landscapes of war and genocide: The Sweetland Project – remembering Gallipoli in the Shrine of Nunawading (2015 ASP) and The Interior of our Memories.
 A history of Melbourne’s Jewish Holocaust Centre (with Donna-Lee Frieze; 2015 Hybrid)

 Connect with Steve on LinkedIn

 Steve on google scholar